ThomasQuinnKelly/bip-reference-person/local-dev/swa/README.md

 	* A fresh Fortify FPR derived from the tag
 	* A zip of the local Fortify rulepack that was used to scan the code

+#### Script execution overview

+In general, the steps the script takes:
+* Clone the project repo and check out the TAG of the release version.
+* Build and scan the project
+* Assemble the Code Review Request PDF, a zip of the code that was scanned, the FPR, and a ZIP of the Fortify rules used to perform the scan.

 ## When and how do I run the script?

 The script has been tested on macOS.
 For Windows users, please use [Git Bash](https://gitforwindows.org/) to execute the script.
 If you encounter any problems, please open a "SwA Script" issue on EPMO GitHub [bip-archetype-service](https://github.ec.va.gov/EPMO/bip-archetype-service) project.